Football Odds & Lines

 BetMGM is the King of Sportsbooks and the king of football parlays.

 You can build parlays by combining multiple wagers, aka legs, into one bet.
-In doing so, you increase the excitement and importance of each pass, touchdown, and fumble, and raise the potential payout.
+In doing so, you increase the excitement and importance of each pass, touchdown, and fumble.

 Instead of – or in addition to – placing several individual bets on college football and NFL games, you can combine them into one wager.